-The device contains three bidirectional 8-bit I/O ports (C, G and L), where each individual bit may be independently configured as an input (Schmitt trigger inputs on ports G and L), output or TRI-STATE under program control.
+The COP888CF contains three bidirectional 8-bit I/O ports (C, G and L), where each individual bit may be independently configured as an input, output or TRI-STATE under program control.
 Three data memory address locations are allocated for each of these I/O ports.
 Each I/O port has two associated 8-bit memory mapped registers, the CONFIGURATION register and the output DATA register.
 A memory mapped address is also reserved for the input pins of each I/O port.
-(See the memory map for the various addresses associated with the I/O ports.)
-Figure 3 shows the I/O port configurations.
+(See the COP888CF memory map for the various addresses associated with the I/O ports.)
+Figure 3 shows the I/O port configurations for the COP888CF.
 The DATA and CONFIGURATION registers allow for each port bit to be individually configured under software control as shown below:

-Configuration Register Data Register Port Set-Up
+CONFIGURATION Register DATA Register Port Set-Up

-0 0 Hi-Z Input (TRI-STATE Output)
+0 0 Hi-Z Input

+(TRI-STATE Output)

 0 1 Input with Weak Pull-Up

 1 0 Push-Pull Zero Output

 1 1 Push-Pull One Output